deadfry42/TheJointPokemonProject/README.md

 # TheJointPokemonProject
 - A fan-made pokemon fangame, made by a small group of people.
-- Written in Rust, aimed to compile for:
+- Written in Rust, using rust-sdl2. (🚀🚀🚀 memory safe 🚀🚀🚀)
-  - x86_64-pc-windows-gnu
-  - aarch64-pc-windows-msvc
-  - x86_64-unknown-linux-gnu
-  - aarch64-unknown-linux-gnu
-  - x86_64-apple-darwin
-  - aarch64-apple-darwin

 > [!WARNING]
 > I am learning Rust alongside the development of this project.